-Example of CRM used by a product (number of components assembled) and included in the European assessment of the criticality of raw materials he fight against corruption, and more generally for the integrity of economic life, cannot be led without the corporate sector.
+Ethics in one of Sagemcom's fundamental principles, who req practices, whether that be at a social, environmental, societal of has created a corruption prevention guide designed to be app he fight against corruption, and more generally for the integrity of economic life, cannot be led without the corporate sector.
 Furthermore, for several years now, Sagemcom has committed itself to developing its activities through its employees and partners in a transparent, fair and honest way.